sassoftware/saspy/saspy/doc/source/troubleshooting.rst

-So, hopefully this has shown you how to diagnose connection and configuration problems with saspy.
+So, hopefully this has shown you how to diagnose connection and configuration problems with SASPy.
 When you have things set up right, you shouldn't have any problems, it should just work!